 After breaking down the website plans for both the website builders, it would be safe to say that Wix offers better value for money.
 It not only offers more varied plans but also offers cheaper options for people who are unwilling to spend more in the beginning.
 On top of that, Wix also has a free package.

-Both Wix and Squarespace are great at customer service, but Wix has a slight upper hand due to its in-built support.
+Both Wix and Squarespace have excellent support and knowledge bases, but Wix has a slight upper hand due to its in-built support and phone support.
 Wix is also very comprehensive and also offers step-by-step guides to assist you in setting up your website.
-Squarespace is not far behind, with its amazing customer service including a readily available Live Chat option.
+Squarespace is not far behind, including a readily available Live Chat option.

 In the end, it’s a close call, but I recommend Wix.

-You can get started with Wix and try them for free today.
+You can get started with Wix.com and try them for free today.

 I hope this comprehensive Wix vs Squarespace guide helped you decide how to get started when building your new website.
 You can read more reviews of my top website builders, web hosting services, and ecommerce platforms to help you decide on the best platform that is right for your business.